Submitted by Taps Coogan on the 12th of June 2015 to The Sounding Line.

 - The overall economic growth rate of western European countries outside of the EU has been faster than those in the EU and the UK has experienced uniquely slower growth.

 While listening to an interview with renowned economist Martin Armstrong (here), he briefly mentioned that the UK’s GDP growth rate peaked in the 1970s when the UK joined the EU.
-Based on that comment, we went ahead and made a chart of the UK’s GDP growth rate which shows that, true to Mr. Armstrong’s comment, the UK’s quarterly GDP growth rate was accelerating before joining the EU, peaked shortly thereafter, and has declined in the decades that followed, resulting in less than 1% GDP quarterly GDP growth today.
+Based on that comment, we went ahead and made a chart of the UK’s GDP growth rate which shows that, true to Mr. Armstrong’s comment, the UK’s quarterly GDP growth rate was accelerating before joining the EU, peaked shortly thereafter, and has declined in the decades that followed, resulting in less than 1% quarterly GDP growth today.

 Therefore, to our original four conclusions, we add a fifth: